Follow @scope_views

 It’s confusing.
 There’s TEC’s own ‘Eclipse’ 110 (above) and the widely available William Optics FLT110 F7 (below).
 What then is this?
 Kinda both and neither.
 But read on, cos it’s a potentially interesting member of that desirable-but-rare intersection of 4” apochromats and carry-on-portable telescopes.

 The tube and focuser are typical of William Optics (i.e. Chinese) fare from twenty years back.
+It looks like a big Megrez 90.
 So we have a heavy duty CNC-made Crayford focuser with a 3” drawtube, a rotator and a flexible back threaded onto a nicely finished tube with a sliding dew-shield and that questionable gold lens ring.
-So far, so standard.
+So far, so standard WO.

 But also threaded onto that tube is a 110mm oil-spaced triplet, made by the Telescope Engineering Company (TEC) – a high-end bespoke maker of apochromats, based in the US and comparable with Astro Physics.

-So this is a budget Eclipse, then?
+So this is just an Eclipse objective in a cheapo tube, then?
 Nope.
 The objective is F6.5 (vs F5.6 for the Eclipse) and the centre element is ED glass rather than the Eclipse’s fluorite.
-Furthermore, the focuser isn’t as good as the Eclipse’s and the OTA is both heavier and longer.
+Still, the TEC-lensed FLT110 is both photographically fast and optically fine, boasts a hefty and imaging-friendly focuser and may just about be carry-on portable, though you’d have to get a very snug-fitting soft case for it to be so.

 It comes with CNC rings and a case (that unfortunately isn’t carry-on sized).